 bulk.
 When you buy in bulk, you may buy more but you'll ultimately pay less per pound.
 If you're buying fresh foods in bulk, make sure you plan to eat them before they spoil or else freeze what you can’t use immediately.
 Otherwise, you're wasting money.

 beans.
 It doesn't get any cheaper or healthier than whole, dried beans or other legumes like lentils and chickpeas.
 You can usually buy a 1-pound bag for less than two dollars.

-Beans can be used in soups, salads, or chilis, or be served as a side dish.
+Beans can be used in soups, salads, and chilis, or be served as a side dish.
 And cooked beans freeze really well.